Photo of Matcha Drink on a Wooden Tray

 What to take away?

-Through our Resources pages, Dilston Physic Garden invites you to explore plant-based wellness.
-By understanding and utilising the forgotten, now science-based, power of plant medicine, we can help not only maintain a healthy weight, but a healthy body and mind long-term.
+Through our Resources pages, Dilston Physic Garden invites you to explore plant-based medicine.
+By understanding and utilising our forgotten heritage, which is now science-based, we can help maintain a healthy weight, and an overall healthier body and mind long-term.

 Shopping Basket